zpl99/zpl99.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Department of Geography and the Environment at the University of Texas at Austin, advised by Dr. Gengchen Mai.
+I am a first-year Ph.D. student in the Department of Geography and the Environment at the University of Texas at Austin, advised by [Dr. Gengchen Mai](https://gengchenmai.github.io/).
 My research focuses on Geospatial AI and Intelligent Earth Observation, with particular emphasis on geo-foundation models, spatial representation learning, and efficient large-scale, high-resolution remote sensing mapping.

-You can access my curriculum vitae here.
+You can access my curriculum vitae [here][https://drive.google.com/file/d/11IPYw1-Eln8a4bw1LGVNaGj98wUDUIeD/view?usp=sharing].

 Publications
 ======